-• This field allows setting a validity duration (in days) that will be suggested by default when a new temporary account is created.
-Go to the list of temporary accounts This shortcut will redirect you to the module Users > Temporary accounts to allow you to manage (add, modify, delete) these accounts.
+Default validity This field allows setting a validity duration (in days) that will be suggested by default duration of a new when a new temporary account is created. user account (days)

+The Go to the list of temporary accounts link will redirect you to the module Users > Temporary accounts to allow you to manage (add, modify, delete) these accounts.